dustin1818/AnimeStream/README.md

 Bugs
-- video streaming link for api temp down
+- consumet api is now working, but unstable